UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_file_transfer_using_gui.md

     [Pelle](../cluster_guides/pelle.md) is a new UPPMAX HPC cluster that is in the process of being deployed.

-    File transfer to/from Pelle using FileZilla does not work yet.
+    The procedure as described on this page does not work yet or is untested.

     This page will be updated when this works.